 The environment and facilities of the Bloomington campus make it a dynamic place to live and study.
-Over 32,000 students pursue undergraduate and graduate degrees at Bloomington.
+Over 33,000 students pursue undergraduate and graduate degrees at Bloomington.

 The academic resources of the campus provide both opportunity and challenge.
-The library system, with 42 libraries throughout Indiana, is one of the most extensive in the country.
-The Lilly Library is internationally known for its collection of rare books and manuscripts.
-Departments such as biology, chemistry, and physics are engaged in work at the frontiers of knowledge.
-Particularly notable is the 200-million-volt, variable particle cyclotron, which attracts scientists from around the world.
+The University Library ranks in the top ten academic libraries in the United States and the Lilly Library is internationally known for its collection of rare books and manuscripts.
+The libraries support the work of faculties in areas such as the humanities, foreign languages, and the social sciences who are renowned for their scholarship and research.
+Laboratories in departments such as biology, chemistry, and physics are engaged in work at the frontiers of knowledge.
+Particularly notable is the 200 million volt variable particle cyclotron, which attracts scientists from around the world.
 The Schools of Business and Public and Environmental Affairs enjoy high prestige with business and government leaders.
-Programs of distinction are also offered in arts and sciences; education; health, physical education, and recreation; journalism; law; library and information science; and optometry.
-The School of Music is the nation's largest and one of its best.
-There are 75 research centers and institutes on the Bloomington campus, including the Kinsey Institute for Sex, Gender, and Reproduction.
+Programs of distinction are offered in the Schools of Law and Optometry, the School of Library and Information Science, and the School of Health, Physical Education, and Recreation.
+The School of Music is ranked first among all such schools in the nation and the School of Education ranks third.
 An extraordinary variety of lectures and seminars complement classroom and laboratory inquiry.
-The University Theatre, the Art Museum, the William Hammond Mathers Museum, and the Musical Arts Center (home of the IU Opera Theater) serve as major resources for the University's programs in the performing and fine arts.
-The IU Auditorium presents many of the nation's finest touring artists and attractions.
+The University Theatre, the Art Museum, and the large Musical Arts Center serve as major resources for the University's programs in the performing and fine arts.